 As a member of the firm’s litigation team, Mr. Carson also works on matters related to ballot challenges, election contests, property rights, and highly regulated industries.

+Prior to joining Nielsen Merksamer, Mr. Carson was appointed by the Governor of California to be a legislative analyst in the Governor’s Office of Planning and Research.
 While pursuing his law degree, Mr. Carson served as a judicial extern for the Honorable Marvin R. Baxter, Associate Justice of the California Supreme Court (Retired).

 Mr. Carson is a member of the California State Bar.

 - Treasurer and legal counsel to a variety of political action committees, independent expenditure campaigns, and ballot measure committees.

 - Develop and implement nationwide ethics compliance programs for dozens of organizations ranging from Fortune 500 companies to grassroots nonprofit organizations.

 - Design client training materials and provide regular compliance trainings to key employees.

 - Editor of the “Political Tax Considerations” chapter in the annual Practising Law Institute’s Corporate Political Activities Handbook.